aparnarsjain/TwitterClient1/README.md

 ####Optionals
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [x] When composing, you should have a countdown in the upper right for the tweet limit.

 ####Pods used-